victoriarovercrew/constitution/constitution.md

 - **8.1.7**	Other General business.

-**8.2**	The crew will endeavour to run an average of one General Meeting per calendar month
+**8.2**	The crew will endeavour to run an average of one General Meeting per calendar month.

 **8.3**	Service, social, self development and other activity meetings shall be held as decided at general meetings of the Crew.